charanjeet19/EMMNOW/wp-content/plugins/miniorange-login-openid/readme.txt

 One-click social login to your WordPress site using social login applications like Google, Twitter, Facebook.
 This means, if your user is logged in to Google, user can comment on any blog or site by simply clicking the `google icon` - no username or password is explicitly required!
 Simply enable Social Login, **no setup of social media application** is required and you are done.

 = Social Sharing =
 Allow anyone to easily share your website content using their favorite social sharing applications.
-Social Sharing applications include Facebook, Twitter, Google+, Pinterest, Reddit, Vkontakte, Tumblr, StumbleUpon, LinkedIn, Pocket, Digg, Delicious, Odnoklassniki, Email, Print, Whatsapp.
+Social Sharing applications include Facebook, Twitter, Google+, Pinterest, Reddit, Vkontakte, Tumblr, StumbleUpon, LinkedIn, Pocket, Digg, Delicious, Odnoklassniki, Email, Print, Whatsapp and more.
 Customize your social sharing buttons to suit to your website's theme.
 Social sharing on homepage includes sharing with content or excerpt.

 See the <a href="https://wordpress.org/plugins/miniorange-login-openid/screenshots/">Screenshots</a> section for visuals on social sharing.